masala/masala-parser/README.md

 >>> The James Bond series, by writer Ian Fleming, focuses on a fictional British Secret Service agent created in 1953, who featured him in twelve novels and two short-story collections.
 Since Fleming's death in 1964, eight other authors have written authorised Bond novels or novelizations: Kingsley Amis, Christopher Wood, John Gardner, Raymond Benson, Sebastian Faulks, Jeffery Deaver, William Boyd and Anthony Horowitz.

-The parser could fetch every names, ie two consecutive words starting with uppercase.
+The parser could fetch every name, ie two consecutive words starting with uppercase.
 The parser will read through the document and aggregate a Response, which contains a value and the current offset in the text.